 Take bifidobacteria, the prototypical “good” bacteria associated with numerous health benefits, including immune system support.[*] Strangely, this bacterium isn’t present in the guts of the Hadza community of Tanzania, hunter gatherers who eat fiber by the pound and are credibly cited as models of good gut health.[*]

 To assess someone’s gut health, many researchers look first to the diversity of bacterial species in their gut.
 In general, more microbial diversity correlates with a more robust biome.
-In line with this hypothesis, those with gut disorders like IBS and IBD tend to have reduced microbial diversity.[*]
+In line with this hypothesis, those with gut disorders like irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) tend to have reduced microbial diversity and an altered microbiome.[*]

 But diversity isn’t a perfect metric for gut health.
 For instance, one group of researchers found that children with epilepsy had decreases in microbial diversity (and decreases in seizures) after one week of Keto dieting.[*] These decreases, according to the paper, were decreases in pathogenic bacteria.
 Beneficial bacteria actually increased after Keto dieting.